tawi1/DotsTrafficCity/docs/source/trafficPreset.rst

 Where To Find
 ----------------

-You can find on the scene here:
+You can find in the scene here:

 	.. image:: /images/entities/trafficCar/preset/PresetHolderExample.png